ghc-proposals/ghc-proposals/proposals/0141-infix-as.rst

   (<>) :: Semigroup a => a -> a -> a
   (<>) = app

-With -XInfixAs enabled, one <i>must</i> write the following instead:
+With -XInfixAs enabled, one must write the following instead:

 .. code-block:: haskell